 Using photos, videos, and virtual tours not only helps with optimization but also gives the best impression of your business.
 People often want to see what a business or its products and services look like before they visit or contact the company.

 According to Google, “Businesses who add imagery to their business profiles are 42% more likely to get referral requests on Google Maps and 35% more clicks to their sites than those who don’t.”
-A Bright Local study showed that Google My Business ads have an average of 11 photos, but “businesses with more than 100 photos on Google My Business get 520% more calls, 2,717% more referral requests, and 1,065% more website clicks than the average business.”
+A Bright Local study showed that Google My Business ads have an average of 11 photos, but “businesses with more than 100 photos on Google My Business get 520% more calls, 2,717% more referral requests, and 1,065% more website clicks than the average profile.”

 Here are some more tips for optimizing your listing with photos, videos, and virtual tours: